sixtyseven-multimedia/grid/README.md

 # grid

-A simple, responsive, twelve column grid framework.
+A simple, responsive, twelve column grid framework, enhanced from David Lumley's Concrete.

+## About

+I stumbled over [Concrete](https://github.com/davidlumley/concrete) and loved the simplicity and naturalness of its use.
+But I needed a way to let rows float a bit different, so I decided to fork it.

 ## Usage